 In the future, the learning process needs to be more demand-driven.
 In this respect, the targeted groups should be more stimulated by awareness-raising actions as early as possible, performed by the programme and at national level.

 The evaluation carried out in the 2014-2020 period confirmed the significant impact of the Interreg Europe programme.
-By May 2021, the amount of funds influenced by projects already exceeded 1 billion euros (through the funding of new initiatives or new calls in the regions, inspired by the cooperation; further information on www.interregeurope.eu/projectresults).
+By May 2021, the amount of funds influenced by projects already exceeded 1 billion euros (through the funding of new initiatives or new calls in the regions inspired by the cooperation; further information on www.interregeurope.eu/projectresults).

 1.2.5.
 Macro-regional strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies

-Given the pan-European nature of the Interreg Europe programme, it is not opportune to introduce a specific focus on or give priority to Interregional Cooperation Projects or activities that target a specific macro-regional strategy or a sea-basin strategy (or initiative).
-However, proposals for Interregional Cooperation Projects that include issues related to one or more macro-regional strategies and/or sea-basin strategy, as part of the practise sharing and policy learning among regional actors from different parts of Europe will be welcome by the programme, as long as the proposal includes a geographical balance in terms of countries represented in the partnership.
+Given the pan-European nature of the Interreg Europe programme, it is not opportune to introduce a specific focus on, or give priority to Interregional Cooperation Projects or activities that target a specific macro-regional strategy or a sea-basin strategy (or initiative).
+However, proposals for Interregional Cooperation Projects that include issues related to one or more macro-regional strategies and/or sea-basin strategy, as part of the practice sharing and policy learning among regional actors from different parts of Europe will be welcome by the programme, as long as the proposal includes a geographical balance in terms of countries represented in the partnership.

 1.2.6.
 Strategy of the programme